bromscandium/telegram-bot/README.md

 ## License

 This project is open-source.
 Feel free to use, modify, and distribute it under the terms provided (if applicable).

----

-## Contact

-For any questions or suggestions, feel free to open an issue or contact the maintainer.